injooinjoo/cryptoTrade/gpt-bitcoin/instructions_v5.md

 2. **Consider Multiple Timeframes**: Look at both short-term and long-term trends when making your decision.
 3. **Avoid Overfitting**: Be cautious about relying too heavily on any single indicator.
 Look for confirmation from multiple sources.
 4. **Learn from Past Decisions**: Consider the performance of recent decisions and adjust your strategy accordingly.
-5. **Make a Decision**: Based on your analysis, decide whether to buy, sell, or hold.
+5. **Make a Prediction**: Based on your analysis, predict the price of Bitcoin after the next 10 minutes.
 Provide a clear explanation of your reasoning, including which indicators were most influential.
-6. **Set Target Price and Percentage**: If deciding to buy or sell, determine an appropriate target price and the percentage of the portfolio to use for the trade.
+6. **Set Target Price**: If deciding to buy or sell, determine an appropriate target price based on your analysis.
 7. **Predict Short-term Price Movement**: Provide a prediction for the price movement in the next 10 minutes (increase, decrease, or stable).
 8. **Risk Management**: Suggest appropriate stop-loss and take-profit levels to manage potential risks and secure gains.
 9. **Parameter Adjustment**: Based on current market conditions and past performance, suggest adjustments to trading parameters that could improve future performance.